silx-kit/fabio/doc/source/getting_started.rst

 are added or old problems are repaired.
 The software is very modular and allows new classes to be added for handling other data formats easily.
-FabIO and its source-code are freely available to everyone on-line {fabio}, licensed under the GNU General Public License version 3 (GPLv3).
+FabIO and its source-code are freely available to everyone on-line, licensed under the GNU General Public License version 3 (GPLv3).
 FabIO is also available directly from popular Linux distributions like Debian and Ubuntu.

 Implementation
 ..............

-The main language used in the development of FabIO is Python {python}; however, some image formats are compressed and require compression algorithms for reading and writing data.
-When such algorithms could not be implemented efficiently using Python or NumPy native modules were developed, in i.e. standard C code callable from Python (sometimes generated using Cython {cython}).
+The main language used in the development of FabIO is Python;
+however, some image formats are compressed and require compression algorithms for reading and writing data.
+When such algorithms could not be implemented efficiently using Python or NumPy native modules were developed, in i.e. standard C code callable from Python (sometimes generated using Cython).
 This code has to be compiled for each computer architecture and offers excellent performance.
 FabIO is only dependent on the NumPy module and has extra features if two other optional python modules are available.
-For reading XML files (that are used in EDNA) the Lxml module {lxml}is required and the Python Image Library, PIL {pil}is needed for producing a PIL image for displaying the image in graphical user interfaces and several image-processing operations that are not re-implemented in FabIO.
-A variety of useful image processing is also available in the scipy.ndimage module {scipy}and in scikits-image {skimage}.
+For reading XML files (that are used in EDNA) the Lxml module is required and the Python Image Library, PIL is needed for producing a PIL image for displaying the image in graphical user interfaces and several image-processing operations that are not re-implemented in FabIO.
+A variety of useful image processing is also available in the scipy.ndimage module and in scikits-image.

-Images can also be displayed in a convenient interactive manner using matplotlib {matplotlib}and an IPython shell {ipython}, which is mainly used for developing data analysis algorithms.
-Reading and writing procedure of the various TIFF {tiff}formats is based on the TiffIO code from PyMCA {pymca}.
+Images can also be displayed in a convenient interactive manner using matplotlib and an IPython shell , which is mainly used for developing data analysis algorithms.
+Reading and writing procedure of the various TIFF formats is based on the TiffIO code from PyMCA.

-In the Python shell, the {fabio} module must be imported prior to reading an image in one of the supported file formats (see Table format).
-The {fabio.open} function creates an instance of the Python class {fabioimage}, from the name of a file.
-This instance, named {img} hereafter, stores the image data in {img.data} as a 2D NumPy array.
+In the Python shell, the fabio module must be imported prior to reading an image in one of the supported file formats (see Table format).
+The fabio.open function creates an instance of the Python class fabioimage, from the name of a file.
+This instance, named img hereafter, stores the image data in img.data as a 2D NumPy array.
 Often the image file contains more information than just the intensities of the pixels, e.g. information about how the image is stored and the instrument parameters at the time of the image acquisition, these metadata are usually stored in the file header.
-Header information, are available in {img.header} as a Python dictionary where keys are strings and values are usually strings or numeric values.
+Header information, are available in img.header as a Python dictionary where keys are strings and values are usually strings or numeric values.